httpwg/wg-materials/ietf116/minutes.md

 Alessandro Ghedini: We've implemented it, and after the current issues are fixed, it's probably ready to go to next phase.

 Tommy: Thank you.
-Want individual implemeters of this, so we've tested it.
+Want individual implementers of this, so we've tested it.

 Lucas Pardue: Had a quick review before the session, you mentioned that you can skip putting in the full chain if you can't get it.
 Is that generally applicable?
 Are there other reasons you might not put in the full chain?

-Tommy: Good point, we could go as far as saying you SHOULD include the full chain if you can get it, the reason you wouldn't fulfill that SHOULD is if you cannot get it for some reason.
+Tommy: Good point, we could go as far as saying you SHOULD include the full chain if you can get it, the reason you wouldn't fulfil that SHOULD is if you cannot get it for some reason.
 Can't see why you would omit things from this, that's just hostile to the client and at that point you wouldn't include that option at all.

 Lucas: If you were to start dropping things, could you still achieve the same goals as what you're trying to do?